Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 ![World among worlds](https://i.imgur.com/qFvYiQN.png)

 It’s important here to get a sense of scale. $6B was raised through ICOs in 2017 and $8B in 2018 (those numbers are fuzzy, depending on what you count as “raised”).
 By comparison, the [seed and angel-stage dollars](https://news.crunchbase.com/news/q4-2018-closes-out-a-record-year-for-the-global-vc-market/) invested in 2017 was about $10B, and in 2018 around $15B.
-Though it’s a drop in the bucket compared to all stages of venture capital, which deployed $183B in 2017 and $293B in 2018.
+Though it’s a drop in the bucket compared to all stages of venture capital, which deployed around $500B during that period.

 When the ICO bubble finally popped in 2018, the “market cap” of all crypto fell from a high of $834B to $126B, wiping out $708B in paper value, an 85% drop from its peak in January.
 This makes it worse than the dotcom bubble’s 78% collapse.
 But this bubble was not nearly as destabilizing—the dotcom bubble wiped out $5 trillion of value, and was more localized to the United States, whereas losses in the ICO bubble were absorbed across many more economies.
 (And, of course, comparing “market capitalization” in crypto to the NASDAQ is [problematic](https://medium.com/@RainDogDance/bitcoin-as-a-novel-market-institution-nic-carter-talk-at-baltic-honeybadger-2018-e085f163b213").)

+# TALK ABOUT HOW THIS SEEMS UNPRECEDENTED, RIGHT?
+OF COURSE, NOT AT ALL.

 So how can we make sense of what happened?
 There are, I believe, 3 major historical models that explain the ICO bubble.
 The first and most obvious is the dotcom bubble.
 The second is the boom in penny stocks in the 90s.
 And the third is the advent of P2P filesharing in the late 2000s.
 I’ll examine each in turn, and demonstrate how different aspects of what happened in the ICO bubble call back to events in each of these historical precedents.